Joseph White (psychologist): Career

 After he finished at San Francisco State, White served 24 months in the military.
 He did not immediately get accepted into graduate school.
 Luckily, San Francisco State was creating a Master's program and agreed to admit him to the program and help him gain admission to a doctorate program.
 Two years later, he was accepted at Michigan State.

-White recalled the reactions of people in psychology to him as hesitant since he was the only Negro at the program.
-People did not think that Negro students had the advanced capacity to do graduate level work.
+White recalled the reactions of people in psychology to him as hesitant, since he was the only African American in many programs.
+People did not think that Black students had the advanced capacity to do graduate level work.
 He attempted to get some of his required classes waived because of his work at San Francisco State but Michigan State would not honor this request.
 He was well rounded and took many classes in his major at San Francisco and as a result ended up at the top of his class at Michigan State.